crimsonpython24/crimsonpython24/README.md

 I lurk in private repos, working on projects that fate forbid be uncovered :)

-> i.e., trying to get hired post-undergrad by working $Z∼N(2,0.5)$ unpaid frontend dev jobs & signing NDAs
+> i.e., trying to get hired post-undergrad by working $Z∼N(2,0.5)$ unpaid web dev jobs

 Yes I'm a web dev.
 No I do not have a personal site yet.